TOP OFFICER Jennifer Miller, DMCP

 CEO Stephanie Arone, DMCP

 THE BASICS Invitation-only to join, limited to one member per destination.
 Members must be small businesses, with brick-and-mortar offices in a single destination.
-Companies must be active members of ADMEI, be in business in their destination for more than five years, carry $2 million in professional liability insurance, and submit client references to assure quality in service.
+Companies must be active members of ADMEI, be in business in their destination for more than five years, carry $2 million in professional liability Insurance, and submit client references to assure quality in service.
+Members know that "when your clients are not in your destination, their needs are being met by like-minded independent small businesses in sister destinations," they say.

 AREAS SERVED U.S.